 I truly loved this telescope.
 It didn't gather much more light than the four-inch (100mm) refractors on this list, and it was noticeably longer and bulkier.
 Yet out in the field, it really was a joy to use with my AYO II mount.
 It was perfectly stable, wonderfully balanced, and the optics really gave up very little if anything to those of the FC-100DC, for example.
 Perhaps the view of the Moon or Jupiter was a bit warmer than what I got with the other refractors in this category, but it was hard to say.

 So why is the Vixen ranked so low?
-I got mine with an upgraded, MoonLite focuser, and a beautiful William Optics tube ring and dovetail combination.
+I got mine with an upgraded, MoonLite focuser, and a beautiful William Optics tube ring and dovetail combination, all in a deep red.
 The observer I sold it to was delighted, I assure you.
-Yet the Vixen normally sells with mediocre (at best) tube rings and focuser that do not at all befit a telescope of this quality and price.
-For that reason, I would avoid buying one new.
+Yet the ED115S normally sells with mediocre (at best) tube rings and an undersized focuser that do not at all befit a telescope of this quality and price.
+For that reason, I might avoid buying one new.

 10. Takahashi Mewlon 180